wyeworks/boom/README.md

     ]
 ```

-### Notification trigger timeout
+### Notification trigger time limit

-If you've defined a triggering strategy which holds off notification delivering you can define a timeout value
+If you've defined a triggering strategy which holds off notification delivering you can define a time limit value
-which will be used to deliver the notification after timeout milliseconds have passed from the last error.
+which will be used to deliver the notification after a time limit milliseconds have passed from the last error.
 The
-timeout counter is reset on new errors and only applies for cases where notifications are not sent.
+time counter is reset on new errors and only applies for cases where notifications are not sent.

 ```elixir
 defmodule YourApp.Router do